USPS' long-awaited new mail truck makes its debut to rave reviews from carriers

 This summer the Postal Service's environmental battles came full circle as the White House honored it with a Presidential Federal Sustainability Award, marking the end of “an interesting journey,” DeJoy said.

-The honor is a signal of the agency's ability to work through complex problems, be they operational, financial, technical, political or of a public policy nature, he said.
+The honor signifies the agency's ability to work through complex problems — be they operational, financial, technical, political or of a public policy nature, he said.

 “It comes from forging forward,” he said.
 “Keep moving.”